itsnebulalol/run-procursus/README.md

 3. Click Run Procursus on the left
 4. Click Run workflow, then put in the command
     - ex. `nano-package MEMO_TARGET=iphoneos-arm64-rootless MEMO_CFVER=1800`

+Note that some packages may not work, as the workflow will time out if no activity is being done.